krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ./profiler.sh stop -f humongous.jfr first-application-0.0.1-SNAPSHOT.jar
 ```

-Flame graph is almost the same as in ```alloc``` mode, but this time we also
-can see some JVM yellow frames:
+The flame graph is almost the same as in ```alloc``` mode, we can see some JVM yellow frames this time too:
 ([HTML](/assets/async-demos/humongous.html){:target="_blank"})

 ![alt text](/assets/async-demos/humongous.png "flames")